These Frequently Asked Questions are for students who are thinking about applying to a UC graduate program, but have not yet started an application.

 The Graduate School does not employ general academic advisors for prospective students.
 We recommend that prospective students browse the Graduate Program Finder to find programs of interest.

 To set up a campus tour or visit, you should directly contact your program of interest.
-Use the graduate program contacts list to locate a contact person for your program of interest.
+Use the Graduate Program Finder to locate a contact person for your program of interest.

 Who do I contact with questions about program admission requirements, application deadlines, program start dates, program curriculum and other program-specific questions?
 Expand

 Because admission requirements, program start dates and application deadlines vary between programs, you will need to directly contact the Admissions Contact or Program Coordinator for the program to which you are interested in applying.
-Contact information for specific programs can be found using the graduate program contacts list.
+Contact information for specific programs can be found using the graduate program finder.

 *Students interested in the College of Engineering & Applied Science can contact email@example.com for any application or admissions inquiries.